 - 1. All 30 hours must be done at ONE location of service.
 (ONLY freshman can perform service in up to 2 locations; i.e. Central Shadowing and Jeanes Hospital). - 2.
-You MUST print and have the authorization form filled out by you and signed by your supervisor at the place of service and given to Ms. Betof by May 8, 2020. - 3.
+You MUST print and have the authorization form filled out by you and signed by your supervisor at the place of service and given to your class sponsor.
+Your sponsor will provide you with the date this form is due. - 3.
 If you are able to get all 30 hours in school or for school clubs/activities, there is a separate form to fill out. - a.
 Walks done with the school can only earn you up to 4 hours. - b.
 You can only earn up to 6 hours through shadowing (if you are a freshman). - 4.
 Community Service is now worth a half credit.
 Therefore, in addition to completing the required number of hours at a qualified place of service, students must also write an essay. - a.
 Must be at least 3 paragraphs. - b.
-Must include summary of service, how it benefitted the community and what they learned from the service
+Must include summary of service, how it benefited the community and what they learned from the service - 5.
+All letters of service must be emailed directly from the organization to class sponsors.
+(If the organization will only give you a paper copy, you

-- 5. All letters of service must be emailed directly from the organization to class sponsors and Ms. Betof for members of 282.
-(If the organization will only give you a paper copy, you must scan and upload that letter, which MUST be on the letterhead of the organization, to your Google Classroom account.) - 6.
+- must scan and upload that letter, which MUST be on the letterhead of the organization, to your Google Classroom account.) - 6.
 All essays must be submitted via Google Classroom (code and instructions will be given at your fall assembly and in a follow-up email).